edwinbosire/YAWA/README.md

 ##TODO
 - Settings screen?
+- ~~Data Persistence to allow offline usage~~ (Why would you want stale weather info?
+I don't know, maybe some people dig this stuff)
-- Allow user to Add/Edit custom locations
+- ~~Allow user to Add/Edit custom locations~~
 - ~~Re-organise and delete locations~~
 - Add paging to support above feature
 - Write tests (Should have started)